apolo-actions/jupyter/README.md

 # Run a Jupyter Notebook instance

-This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) or [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
-It's intended to be used with the Neu.ro [platform template](https://github.com/neuro-inc/cookiecutter-neuro-project), but can be adapted for other use cases as well.
+This is a [`apolo-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) or [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
+It's intended to be used with the Apolo [flow template](https://github.com/neuro-inc/flow-template), but can be adapted for other use cases as well.

 It requires the references to 5 volumes: data, code, config, notebooks and results.
 These volumes will be mounted to `/project/data`, `/project/modules`, `/project/config`, `/project/notebooks`, and `/project/results` respectively.

-By default, this action will use the `neuromation/base:latest` image to run Jupyter.
+By default, this action will use the `ghcr.io/neuro-inc/base:latest` image to run Jupyter.

 After the Jupyter instance is launched, its Web UI will be automatically opened in the default browser.